-MCP and AGENTS.md for Beginners
+MCP, AGENTS.md, and Context Engineering for Beginners

 Learn how to make AI coding tools, agents, and assistants understand your project before they start changing things.